The Navy vs. the Night Monsters: Plot

 The dull, workaday life at the small American Navy weather station based on Gow Island in the South Pacific is interrupted by the pending arrival of a C-47 transport for refueling.
 Aboard the aircraft are a team of scientists, an Air Force flight crew, and a cargo of specimens from their completed expedition to the Antarctic.
 On final approach, something moving in the cargo area unbalances the aircraft.
 The crewman sent to investigate returns, screaming, and he jumps to his death.
 At the naval base, the transport's radio transmits sounds of screaming and shots fired, and the descending plane suddenly weaves, veers, and crash lands on the island's single airstrip, destroying the control tower and the island's only two-way radio.
 The damaged aircraft also blocks the runway, preventing its further use.

-Lieutenant Charles Brown (Eisley) is in command of Gow's weather station.
-He, Navy nurse Nora Hall (Van Doren), and biologist Arthur Beecham (Walter Sande) reach the wreck only to find that the scientists and most of the crew are now mysteriously missing.
+Lieutenant Charles Brown is in command of Gow's weather station.
+He, Navy nurse Nora Hall, and biologist Arthur Beecham reach the wreck only to find that the scientists and most of the crew are now mysteriously missing.
 The only one aboard is the C-47's pilot, who is traumatized and in a state of shock, unable to speak.
 The cargo consists primarily of a few penguins, plus several prehistoric trees taken from the frozen tundra.

 Unloading the cargo, Dr. Beecham recommends planting the trees to ensure their survival in the island's tropical conditions.
 That night, a tropical storm ravages the island.
 Somewhat later, Gow Island's bird population becomes disturbed by something unknown.
 The weather station's scientists try to figure out a connection between this event and a corrosive residue that begins turning up at various island locations.